 Then, twist the filter in an anti-clockwise direction to remove it.
 Clean the filter with a toothbrush under running water.
 Take out any debris from the filter cavity and wipe it with a clean cloth.

 Other Tips To Maintain Your Washing Machine Clean

 - Keep your washing machine door open when not in use.
 This gets rid of the excess moisture, which in turn prevents mold and mildew growth.

 - If possible, avoid using fabric softeners.
 They accumulate as a layer on your clothes as well as the drum and tub.

 - Use just the right quantity of detergent.
 Excess detergent residue leads to mold and mildew formation.

 - Ensure you clean and descale the washing machine on a monthly basis to prolong the lifespan of the appliance.

-- If you ever find your washing machine making a louder than usual noise, stop the machine and balance the load before proceeding further.
-Unbalanced load means the weight is not balanced.
-It typically happens when you tru washing a single large piece of clothing, like one large pillow or bedsheet or duvet.
+- If you ever find your washing machine making a louder-than-usual noise, stop the machine and balance the load before proceeding further.
+An unbalanced load means the weight is not balanced.
+It typically happens when washing a single large piece of clothing, like one large pillow or bedsheet or duvet.
 It would be a good idea to wash two of each in a load so that the load is balanced.